forestdatapartnership/whisp-app/README.md

 ## Getting Started

-To get started with Whisp, ensure you have Node.js installed on your system.
+To get started with Whisp, ensure you have [Node.js](https://nodejs.org) installed on your system.
+We assume you are a registered user in [Asset Registry](https://asset-registry.agstack.org) and [Collect Earth Online](https://app.collect.earth/).
 Then, follow these steps:

 1. **Clone the Repository**